Measurement Integrity in Peer Prediction: A Peer Assessment Case Study: Abstract

 \section{Abstract}

-We propose \textit{measurement integrity}, a property related to \textit{ex post} reward fairness, as a novel desideratum for peer prediction mechanisms in many natural applications, including peer assessment.
-We then operationalize this notion to evaluate the measurement integrity of different peer prediction mechanisms in computational experiments.
-Our evaluations simulate the application of peer prediction mechanisms to peer assessment---a setting in which realistic models have been validated on real data and in which \textit{ex post} fairness concerns are particularly salient.
-We find that peer prediction mechanisms, as proposed in the literature, largely fail to demonstrate measurement integrity in our experiments.
-However, we also find that supplementing the mechanisms with realistic parametric statistical models can, in some cases, improve their measurement integrity.
+We propose \textit{measurement integrity}, a property related to \textit{ex post} reward fairness, as a novel desideratum for peer prediction mechanisms in many natural applications.
+Like \textit{robustness against strategic reporting}, the property that has been the primary focus of the peer prediction literature, measurement integrity is an important consideration for understanding the practical performance of peer prediction mechanisms.

+We perform computational experiments, both with an agent-based model and with real data, to empirically evaluate peer prediction mechanisms according to both of these important properties.
+Our evaluations simulate the application of peer prediction mechanisms to peer assessment---a setting in which \textit{ex post} fairness concerns are particularly salient.
+We find that peer prediction mechanisms, as proposed in the literature, largely fail to demonstrate significant measurement integrity in our experiments.
+We also find that theoretical properties concerning robustness against strategic reporting are somewhat noisy predictors of empirical performance.
+Further, there is an apparent trade-off between our two dimensions of analysis.
+The best-performing mechanisms in terms of measurement integrity are highly susceptible to strategic reporting.
+Ultimately, however, we show that supplementing mechanisms with realistic parametric statistical models can, in some cases, improve performance along both dimensions of our analysis and result in mechanisms that strike the best balance between them.
-In the same setting, we also evaluate an empirical notion of robustness against strategic behavior to complement the theoretical analyses of robustness against strategic behavior that have been the primary focus of the peer prediction literature.
-In this dimension of analysis, we again find that supplementing certain mechanisms with realistic parametric statistical models can improve their empirical performance.
-Even so, though, we find that theoretical guarantees of robustness against strategic behavior are somewhat noisy predictors of empirical robustness against strategic behavior.

-As a whole, our empirical methodology for quantifying desirable mechanism properties facilitates a more nuanced comparison between mechanisms than theoretical analysis alone.
-Ultimately, we find that there is a trade-off between our two dimensions of analysis.
-The best performing mechanisms for measurement integrity are highly susceptible to strategic behavior.
-On the other hand, certain parametric peer prediction mechanisms are robust against all the strategic manipulations that we consider while still achieving reasonable measurement integrity.

 \extrafootertext{This work is supported by the National Science Foundation under award \#2007256. }

 \extrafootertext{The code for our experiments is hosted in the following GitHub repository:\\ \url{https://github.com/burrelln/Measurement-Integrity-and-Peer-Assessment}}